Back to top

 The FPGA device you select determines which design tool you’ll use, as each vendor provides its own specialized suite.
 Here’s how they align:

-• AMD/Xilinx Vivado: Required for Xilinx FPGAs, Vivado supports complex, high-performance designs with advanced debugging tools.
+• AMD/Xilinx Vivado: Required for AMD/Xilinx FPGAs, Vivado supports complex, high-performance designs with advanced debugging tools.

 • Intel Quartus Prime: Used for Intel FPGAs, Quartus Prime excels in optimizing power consumption, ideal for energy-sensitive applications.